ArXiv: A Note On Boundary Conditions In Euclidean Gravity (September 2018)

 understand your collaboration with Weinberg that resulted

 I thank you for all your work to help us all understand

 this life, this universe, and the reason for it all.

 First email: 3 May 2017

 Dear Prof. Dr. Edward Witten:

 A core idea came out of Max Planck from 1899-to-1905 with the Planck units yet he (and most others) ignored those numbers throughout his lifetime.
-In 2001, Frank Wilczek published his three articles, Scaling Mt.
-Planck, within Physics Today, he received his Nobel in 2004, and intellectual authority was imparted to those three articles.
-Wilczek had brought the Planck base units out into the clear light of day.
+In 2001, Frank Wilczek published three articles, Scaling Mt.
+Planck, within Physics Today.
+When he received his Nobel in 2004, intellectual authority was imparted to those three articles and Wilczek managed to bring the Planck base units out into the clear light of day.

 If we assume that both Planck and Wilczek are correct, a simple exercise to begin to test the Planck units might include multiplying the four base units by 2, over and over again.
 We backed into that activity, yet it appears to render results worth studying.

 First, there are just over 202 notations to the Age of the Universe and the Observable Universe.
 There is a natural inflation — it’s a virtual simulation program — that scripts the big bang epochs without a bang per se.
 Within the close-packing of equal spheres within a pointfree system, lattice, triangles, tetrahedrons and octahedrons are generated.
 Bifurcation theory and the Feigenbaum constants are enlivened and a simple thrust within this new universe begins to unfold.